marty-suzuki/SAParallaxViewControllerSwift/README.md

 ```

 If you want to use `UICollectionViewDataSource`, implement extension like this.

-You can set image with 'setImage()' of SAParallaxViewCell function.
+You can set image with 'cell.setImage()'.

-You can add some UIView member classes to `containerView.accessoryView` of SAParallaxViewCell property.
+You can add some UIView member classes to `cell.containerView.accessoryView`.

 ```swift
 extension ViewController: UICollectionViewDataSource {